 In all honesty, Wade had done his fair share of ‘chump work’.
 He had grubbed out trees for mining companies.
 He had dug ditches and driven bolts for railway firms.
 He didn’t mind the hard work, but it was the monotony that got him.

-And those contracts always pay terrible, and care less if you die on the job.
+And those contracts always pay terribly, and couldn’t care less if you died on the job.

 The barkeep looked down at the counter and then back up at Wade, who held his eyes steadily.
-He wondered what the barkeep saw in him then, as he straightened up a little, cleared his throat as if addressing someone with much better clothes than Wade currently wore.
+He wondered what the barkeep saw in him then, as he straightened up a little, and cleared his throat as if addressing someone with much better clothes than Wade currently wore.